Given our almost total reliance on the internet nowadays, a sudden loss of connectivity can feel shocking and frightening.

 Building on the last point, mobile networks can provide hardwired connectivity to one device through a plug-in USB dongle, or to several wireless devices via a MiFi hub.

 This clearly needs some advanced planning, and can’t be done spontaneously.
-However, these dongles will last for many years if they’re not being used, without costing you a penny.
+However, these mobile broadband dongles will last for many years if they’re not being used, without costing you a penny.

 Having a dongle or MiFi hub in a drawer with a few pounds worth of data pre-installed can provide near-instant backup in the event of a sudden outage or loss of service.